hermonochy/Rescueland/The Planet File.md

 General: Not much is known about this planet, but if there exists a civilisation capable of operating magic, it is Morrel.

-## Aetheron
+## Nara

-Name: Aetheron
+Name: Nara

-Pronounced: ay-th-eer-on
+Pronounced: narr-ah

 Capital: The Cloudspire